AnneSWarlaumont/homebank-child-voc-cleaning/InstructionsForListeners.md

-**This document provides instructions for listeners, such as research assistants, to set up and perform the listening task.**
+**This document provides instructions for listeners, such as research assistants, to set up and perform the child vocalization cleaning task.**

 For now I'm assuming you're using a Mac.